wp-plugins/nextgen-facebook/readme.txt

 1. Go to the wp-admin/ section of your website
 1. Select the *Plugins* menu item
 1. Select the *Installed Plugins* sub-menu
-1. Scroll down to the "NGFB Open Graph" plugin, and click its *Activate* link
+1. Scroll down to the "NGFB Open Graph+" plugin, and click its *Activate* link

-Once installed and activated, the NGFB Open Graph plugin will start adding all the essential Open Graph meta tags to your webpages immediately -- there's no need to configure any additional settings.
+Once installed and activated, the NGFB Open Graph+ plugin will start adding all the essential Open Graph meta tags to your webpages immediately -- there's no need to configure any additional settings.
 Although if you have at least one image in your Media Library or NextGEN Gallery that represents your website, you may want to define that one as your Default Image on the General Settings page.

 The plugin settings are available under an *Open Graph* admin menu, where you can select a default image, include social buttons in your content, change the shared thumbnail image size, and much, much more.